openstack/manila/doc/source/devref/ganesha.rst

 System Abstraction Layer").
 The FSAL the driver intends to leverage needs to be enabled in Ganesha config.

-Beyond that (with default Manila config) the following line is needed to be present in the Ganesha config file (that defaults to /etc/ganesha/ganesha.conf):
+Beyond that (with default manila config) the following line is needed to be present in the Ganesha config file (that defaults to /etc/ganesha/ganesha.conf):

 ``%include /etc/ganesha/export.d/INDEX.conf``

-The above paths can be customized through Manila configuration as follows:
+The above paths can be customized through manila configuration as follows:

 - `ganesha_config_dir` = toplevel directory for Ganesha configuration,
      defaults to /etc/ganesha
 - `ganesha_config_path` = location of the Ganesha config file, defaults to ganesha.conf in `ganesha_config_dir`
-- `ganesha_export_dir` = directory where Manila generated config bits are stored, defaults to `export.d` in `ganesha_config_dir`.
+- `ganesha_export_dir` = directory where manila generated config bits are stored, defaults to `export.d` in `ganesha_config_dir`.
 The following line is required to be included (with value expanded) in the Ganesha config file (at `ganesha_config_path`):